What is Motivation?

 Here’s the entire UX literature on Motivation by the Interaction Design Foundation, collated in one place:

 Learn more about Motivation

-You earn a verifiable and industry-trusted Course Certificate once you complete the course.
-You can highlight them on your resume, CV, LinkedIn profile or your website.
+Use your industry-recognized Course Certificate on your resume, CV, LinkedIn profile or your website.